Creative education: Finland

 Finland has also been ranked as hosting one of the top education systems in the world.
 Not only does the country strive to have accessible education, but teachers usually stay with the same students over several years.
 The curriculum in Finland starts from the bottom-up so teachers have more control to change the design of the curriculum.
 This is partly due to the shift in how tests are viewed.
 Tests are still used as a means of assessing progress but there is no national testing.
-There has been several intiaitives taken across Finnish schools to bring 4C's - collaboration, creaitivty and communication as a part of curriculum.
-Education Finland program aimed to spread Finnish educational know-how outside Finland run by Finnish National Agency for Education under Ministry of Education, Finland.
-The key organization members of Education Finland like Council for Creative Education, Finland focuses on developing the Finnish schools centered around creaitivty across several countries.
+There has been several intiaitives taken across Finnish schools to bring 4C's - collaboration, creativity and communication as a part of curriculum.
+Education Finland program aimed to spread Finnish educational know-how outside Finland run by the Finnish National Agency for Education under Ministry of Education, Finland.
+The key organization members of Education Finland like Council for Creative Education, Finland focuses on developing the Finnish schools centered around creativity across several countries.